Teaching skills for school

 How it works

-Following a successful pilot across five clubs between July and December 2013, sporteducate
+Following a successful pilot across five clubs in 2013, sporteducate

-is currently being rolled out to 33 community sports clubs in London providing funding, training and management support to run education activities alongside their core sports offering.
+has now been rolled out to 33 community sports clubs in London providing funding, training and management support to run education and employability activities alongside a sports offering.

 The educational activities at each club are carefully designed to meet the specific needs of its young participants – aged from 11 to 18 years - and vary from core curriculum supplementary classes and employability skills, to providing new computer equipment and IT classes.Sporteducate